It’s to Die For: Caring for the Poor in an Age of Consumerism

 I discovered that I am most fully alive when I am running, especially in nature.
 I enjoyed it even more when we moved further into the country.
 I could run right out my front door and be in the woods.
 It was so peaceful and serene.
 In the early morning, the sunrise was breathtaking.

 One of the beauties of running is its simplicity.
-You need only a good pair of shoes.
+You only need a good pair of shoes.
 Actually, shoes aren’t even necessary, as Ethiopian Abebe Bikila proved.
 He set a world record in the Rome Olympics barefoot!

-For sure, there is a stark difference between the simple needs I have as a runner and the “perceived needs” of those in many sports.
+There is a stark difference between the simple needs I have as a runner and the “perceived needs” of those in many sports.
 How does that relate to what we understand as “church”?
 Is church the magnificent cathedrals built centuries ago?
 Is it mega-churches today that entertain like a new rendition of Jesus Christ Super Star?!
 Not according to Jesus.
 The “ideal” church he modeled was about action: humble service, love, unity, hope, and mission – all easily accomplished barefoot – or, at the most, wearing sandals.

 When training for a race, specific practices can be incorporated.
 One such practice is called “fartlek”.
-It’s a Swedish word for “speed play,” and it’s simply short bursts of acceleration at various times during a run.
+It’s a Swedish word for “speed play,” it’s simply short bursts of acceleration at various times during a run.
 Here again, fartleking could have a spiritual meaning.
 Well, it could!
 Okay, the name might have to be changed to something a bit less like a bodily function, but it could work nicely when considering the process of growing spiritually, and, yes, it is a process.

-I believe there is a misunderstanding for so many of us about just how important it is to “train” if we are to grow in faith, and that may be what discourages new Christians.
+I believe there is a misunderstanding for so many of us about how important it is to “train” if we are to grow in faith, which may be what discourages new Christians.
 I don’t believe faith just “happens” with a dunk in a bucket of water, even if there is some sort of “ritual” to prepare new converts for acceptance into a particular faith.
 There’s just more to it than that.
 It’s not an event; it’s a life-long journey.
 What about babies that are baptized in some faiths?
 Does that baby jump right out of the Priest’s arms and start serving in a soup kitchen?
 No.

 You start out testing the waters with things that aren’t too risky, like smiling instead of flipping someone off in traffic.
 Then, maybe you graduate to a bumper sticker…or two…or six.
 Don’t do that.
 That’s not right.

 Anyway, we are taught that in baptism, we are to put on Christ.
 But what does that really mean?
 We are called to live and move and have our being as followers of Christ, who teaches self-giving love by his example.
 And how does that happen?
 We learn from him to be less self-centered and more other-centered.
 For most of us, none of that growth happens at the moment of our baptism.
 Instead, we will struggle in life, have setbacks, and often lose our way.
-We have fits and starts trying to believe we indeed are God’s beloved and our life has purpose.
+We have fits and starts trying to believe we indeed are God’s beloved and our life has a purpose.

-Now I am at the place where I need to tell on myself and share a couple of final important AHA moments in my running and faith journey.
+Here is where I need to tell on myself and share a couple of final important AHA moments in my running and faith journey.
 The first experience goes back to the beginning when my friend and I started training for that 5K.
 When we got to the day of the race, we both felt unprepared, especially since, just a few days before, her husband, an avid runner, told us that the race’s route was very hilly!
 Wait…what?
 Hilly?!
 As in mountainous hilly?
 As in, crap, we didn’t train on hills…hilly?!
 But, after that initial shock, we decided to do it anyway, even if we had to walk – or crawl – or call an Uber.

-But we were going and we were getting that beer at the end.
-Period.
-So, off we went.
-When we got to the start line, we immediately saw the “hill” staring down at us, laughing hysterically!
-Undeterred, we went for it.
-It was hard, but we both endured and walked when we had to.
 AND THEN, we turned a corner and saw the finish line!
-I got so excited I took off running with all I had in me (it was downhill this time which helped).
-As I got to the end, gasping for air, my friend caught up with me.
+I got so excited that I took off running with all I had in me (it was downhill this time, which helped).
+As I reached the end, gasping for air, my friend caught up with me.
 She was visibly upset, “Why did you take off like that?
-We spent all this time training together, and we were supposed to finish together!
+We spent all this time training together and were supposed to finish together!
 Why did you do that?”
 I felt so bad for leaving her behind.
 I was only thinking of myself, and that was just wrong.
 Sadly, I suppose I believed that everything revolved around me.

 NO. IT.
 DOESN’T. DUMBASS.

 Our faith journey is also not meant to be about us alone.
-If we are merely growing in a personal faith that does not embrace others on their journey, if we are so self-centered that we sprint toward life’s finish line knocking others aside, I’m pretty sure God will be waiting with those chilling words, “You came alone?
+If we are merely growing in a personal faith that does not embrace others on their journey, if we are so self-centered that we sprint toward life’s finish line, knocking others aside, I’m pretty sure God will be waiting with those chilling words, “You came alone?
 Where’s your friend?”

 Okay, that experience wasn’t funny, but this one is.
 A few years ago, another friend and I signed up for a 10K.
 She wasn’t concerned about training because she planned to walk.
 I think she just wanted to be sure I survived because, well, by then, I was old.
-So, off we went agreeing to meet at…that’s right…the beer truck at the end.
+So, off we went, agreeing to meet at…that’s right…the beer truck at the end.

-Suddenly I realized the race was over and they were deflating the blow-up finish line!
-I panicked and ran faster, but I was too late.
-By then, most everyone had left.
-No one is cheering.
-No one telling me I was almost there and to not poop myself (they tell you that.
-It’s not funny.
-Neither is the lie that “You’re almost done” when you’re not.
-It’s not right).
 Anyway, I was devastated, and my friend was in a panic!
 When I finally did see someone carrying some medals, I insisted I deserved a first-place medal for being the only person who ran eight miles instead of six!
 So, I reasoned I came in first in the unofficial eight-mile race.
 That logic didn’t fly.
 I was handed a “Yep, you did finish even though you screwed up” medal.
 FINE.
 WHATEVER.
 “Where’s the free beer?”

 There were still a few drops of beer left for my friend and me to cheer each other.
 I did survive, so it wasn’t all in vain.
 And the lesson?
 On this journey of faith, we will also make wrong turns, but God is always at the finish line with a cold beer (don’t tell me there ain’t no beer in heaven!) and a “well done, my good and faithful servant” cheer!
 But, no medal.